msu-denver/thecoolestteam/README.md

 3. **Build and Run Docker Containers**

     Use Docker Compose to build and start the containers in detached mode.
+The `entrypoint.sh` script will automatically apply database migrations and populate the database with initial data.

     ```bash
     docker compose up -d --build